Illumina/manta/src/markdown/mantaUserGuide.md

 Manta is primarily tested for whole genome DNA-Seq experiments of single diploid samples or subtractive analysis of a matched tumor/normal sample pair.
-There is some support for other use cases:
+There is some support for other use cases (details for each case are included below):

 * For exome or other targeted sequencing experiments, the workflow can be configured with the `--exome` flag to set filtration levels more appropriate for this case.
+* Tumor samples can be analyzed without a matched normal sample.
+In this case no scoring function is available, but the supporting evidence counts and many filters can still be usefully applied.
 * RNA-Seq analysis can be configured with the `--rna` flag to also adjust filtration levels and take other RNA-specific filtration and intron handling steps.